YZY-stack/DF40/README.md

 Note that:
 - If your want to use the CLIP model that is trained on all FS methods of DF40, you can find it at `df40_weights/train_on_fs/clip.pth`.
 You can use all ckpts under `df40_weights/train_on_xxx_matrix` to reproduce the results of **Protocol-1,2,3** of our paper.
-- Similarly, if you want to use the Xception model that is trained **specifically** on the SimSwap method, you can find it at the folder `df40_weights/train_on_fs_matrix/simswap_ff.pth`.
+- Similarly, if you want to use the Xception model that is trained **specifically** on the SimSwap method, you can find it in the folder `df40_weights/train_on_fs_matrix/simswap_ff.pth`.
 You can use all ckpts under `df40_weights/train_on_xxx_matrix` to reproduce the results of **Protocol-4** of our paper.

 ### 3. Download DF40 data (after pre-processing)
-For a quick use and convenience, we provide all DF40 data after pre-processing using in our research.
+For quick use and convenience, we provide all DF40 data after pre-processing using in our research.
 You do **NOT need to do the pre-processing again** but directly use our processed data.
 - DF40 (testing data):.
-  - Description: We provide the [Google Drive Link](https://drive.google.com/drive/folders/1U8meBbqVvmUkc5GD0jxct6xe6Gwk9wKD?usp=drive_link) of the whole DF40 testing data (40 methods) after preprocessing (frame extraction and face cropping), including **fake images only.**
+  - Description: We provide the [Google Drive Link](https://drive.google.com/drive/folders/1U8meBbqVvmUkc5GD0jxct6xe6Gwk9wKD?usp=drive_link) and [Baidu Disk](https://pan.baidu.com/s/1cSHIggvBz7i2kkhtiNBbgg?pwd=vija) of the whole DF40 testing data (40 methods) after preprocessing (frame extraction and face cropping), including **fake images only.**
   - Size: The whole size is **~93G**, including all testing fake data of DF40.
 - DF40 (training data):
-  - Description: Similar to the DF40-test, we provide the processed fake images for training in [Google Drive Link](https://drive.google.com/drive/folders/1980LCMAutfWvV6zvdxhoeIa67TmzKLQ_?usp=drive_link).
+  - Description: Similar to the DF40-test, we provide the processed fake images for training in [Google Drive Link](https://drive.google.com/drive/folders/1980LCMAutfWvV6zvdxhoeIa67TmzKLQ_?usp=drive_link) and [Baidu Disk](https://pan.baidu.com/s/1XYGsgBf8lrqiNHfm0enNGQ?pwd=russ).
 Please note that the training set ONLY includes the "known" methods and utilizes the FaceForensics++ (ff) domain for training.
 The Celeb-DF (cdf) domain is not used for training purposes but for testing only.
   - Size: The whole size is **~50G**, including all training fake data of DF40 (only the FF++ domain).
 - Original Real Data (FF++ and Celeb-DF):
   - **For "known" 31 methods:** To obtain the **real data** for both training and testing purposes, please use the following links: FaceForensics++ real data ([Google Drive Link](https://drive.google.com/file/d/1dHJdS0NZ6wpewbGA5B0PdIBS9gz28pdb/view?usp=drive_link)) and Celeb-DF real data ([Google Drive Link](https://drive.google.com/file/d/1FGZ3aYsF-Yru50rPLoT5ef8-2Nkt4uBw/view?usp=sharing)).
-  - **For "unknown" 9 methods:** The real data is **already included within the folder**, so there is **NO** additional download link required for the real data of the unknown methods.
+  - **For the "unknown" 9 methods:** The real data is **already included within the folder**, so there is **NO** additional download link required for the real data of the unknown methods.
 - JSON files for recording image paths:
   - Description: we create a JSON file to load all frame paths for each method in a unified way.
-  - All JSON files used in our research can be download here ([Google Drive](https://drive.google.com/drive/folders/19VhAL4aDJOKvhl9stEq_ymFeHiXo6_j-?usp=drive_link)).
+  - All the JSON files used in our research can be downloaded here ([Google Drive](https://drive.google.com/drive/folders/19VhAL4aDJOKvhl9stEq_ymFeHiXo6_j-?usp=drive_link)).
   - After downloading, Please put the folder `dataset_json` inside the `./preprocessing/ folder.